20 FAQs people ask about your responsibilities as a director.

 In many companies, individual directors take primary responsibility for particular areas, such as the finance director for financial matters.
 Even so, every director would normally expect to see management accounts and any other important information regarding the overall position of the company.
 If the company gets into financial trouble, so that directors' actions are scrutinised by a liquidator or administrator, each director, whether financially literate or not, will be expected to have given their attention to the accounts, queried any aspect that they did not understand and pressed for appropriate remedial action.

-Under company law, all companies must prepare annual accounts and reports and file them at Companies House (see 8).
-Larger companies must have their accounts and reports audited, but private companies with a turnover below £6.5 million and with net assets (ie a balance sheet total) amounting to less than £3.26 million are exempt from audit.
-Micro-businesses — those with less than ten employees, turnover of not more than £578,830 and/or balance sheet of not more than £289,415 — are only required to produce a simple balance sheet and profit and loss account.
+Micro-businesses - those with not more than ten employees, turnover of not more than £632,000 and/or a balance sheet of not more than £316,000 - are only required to produce a simple balance sheet and profit and loss account.

 The annual accounts must be presented for board approval, and the balance sheet signed by a director.
 The board must also approve and sign off the directors' report.
-For financial years ending after 30 September 2013, all businesses — except the smallest (as detailed above) — must also produce a strategic report which includes a business review (previously part of the directors’ report).
+All businesses - except the smallest (as detailed above) - must also produce a strategic report which includes a business review (previously part of the directors' report).
 Quoted companies are also required to report on: the numbers of men and women employed within the business; their strategy and business model; their greenhouse gas emissions; human rights issues and policies and the efficacy of those policies.

 Full financial statements must be circulated to the shareholders.
 The directors are also legally responsible for filing the accounts with Companies House (see 8).